EastCoastProduct/homepage/src/technologies/javascript.md

 ### React

-The go-to choice for frontend JavaScript libraries
+React is our favorite option among many JavaScript UI libraries.

 ### React Native

-Our choice for building mobile JavaScript experiences, natively
+React Native is the best solution for building native mobile experiences with the JavaScript we know and love.

 ### Node

-The performance on the backend when you need it
+Node is lightweight, efficient and scalable.
+It let us use JavaScript on the server, not just the client side.

 ### Angular

-An industry-proven and tested frontend framework
+Angular is an industry-proven and tested front-end framework, built and maintained by Google.